Sangwan70/Ollama-Research-Agent/README.md

 ## How it works

-Ollama Deep Researcher is inspired by [IterDRAG](https://arxiv.org/html/2410.04343v1#:~:text=To%20tackle%20this%20issue%2C%20we,used%20to%20generate%20intermediate%20answers.).
+Ollama Research Agent is inspired by [IterDRAG](https://arxiv.org/html/2410.04343v1#:~:text=To%20tackle%20this%20issue%2C%20we,used%20to%20generate%20intermediate%20answers.).
 This approach will decompose a query into sub-queries, retrieve documents for each one, answer the sub-query, and then build on the answer by retrieving docs for the second sub-query.
 Here, we do similar:
 - Given a user-provided topic, use a local LLM (via [Ollama](https://ollama.com/search)) to generate a web search query
 - Uses a search engine (configured for [Tavily](https://www.tavily.com/)) to find relevant sources
 - Uses LLM to summarize the findings from web search related to the user-provided research topic